1976 Argentine coup d'état: Subsequent events

 Human rights activists state that in the aftermath of the coup and ensuing Dirty War, some 30,000 people, primarily young opponents of the military regime, were "disappeared" or killed.
 Military men responsible for the killings often spared pregnant women for a time, keeping them in custody until they gave birth, before killing them and giving their infants to childless military families.
 Kissinger privately assured the military regime that they would have the full support of the United States government in their war and associated actions, a promise that was opposed by the U.S. Ambassador to Argentina at the time, Robert Hill.

 The dictatorship counted on the complicity of civil and ecclesiastical sectors, therefore it is usually characterized as a civic-military-ecclesiastical-business dictatorship.

-The Junta remained in power until the democratic election of Raúl Alfonsín as the President of Argentina, in December 1983.
+The Junta remained in power until Raúl Alfonsín, democratically elected, took office as President of Argentina, in December 1983.

 The 24 March anniversary of the coup is now designated in Argentina as the Day of Remembrance for Truth and Justice.

-US interest in regime change
+United States interest in regime change

-The American government paid close attention to any changes in regime in Latin America, and had been carefully watching Argentina throughout Peron's presidency.
-Terrorism under Peron’s presidency had resulted in serious political violence, as well as the murder of John Egan, a US consular to Cordoba, by the Montoneros, which contributed to a feeling of insecurity among Americans in Argentina, as well as the possibility of Americans being the target of terrorism.
-The American government also had predicted a possible regime change as Peron’s regime began to lose political power, noting that in February 1976 the military “dissatisfaction is so pervasive and intense that one [a coup] could occur at any time”.
-Another worry with a possible regime change from the US was the protection of US interests, those being economic investments in Argentina, from Ford and General Motors to Exxon industrial centers, but those in the US State Department were not worried about major fundamental changes, citing that left wing groups did not have enough support for a coup and the military was not interested in making sweeping reforms.
+The American government paid close attention to any changes in regime in Latin America, and had been carefully watching Argentina throughout Perón's presidency.
+Guerrilla warfare under Perón's presidency had resulted in serious political violence, as well as the murder of John Egan, a U.S. consular to Córdoba, by the Montoneros, which contributed to a feeling of insecurity among Americans in Argentina, as well as the possibility of Americans being the target of guerilla warfare.
+The American government also predicted a possible regime change as Perón's regime began to lose political power, noting that in February 1976 the military "dissatisfaction is so pervasive and intense that one [a coup] could occur at any time".
+Another worry with a possible regime change was the protection of U.S. interests, those being economic investments in Argentina, from Ford and General Motors to Exxon industrial centers, but those in the U.S. State Department were not worried about major fundamental changes, citing that left-wing groups did not have enough support for a coup and the military was not interested in making sweeping reforms.